Govind Narayan Singh: Political career

 He was Deputy Minister of Home Affairs and Deputy Minister of Public Works (Irrigation) from 27 May 1963.
-From September 30, 1963, to July 29, 1967, the Minister of Local Government in the Dwarka Prasad Mishra ministry.
+From 30 September 1963, to 29 July 1967, the Minister of Local Government in the Dwarka Prasad Mishra ministry.

 In 1967, he was elected to the Madhya Pradesh Vidhan Sabha as an Indian National Congress candidate but soon rebelled against Dwarka Prasad Mishra and he resigned from the Congress party.
 He formed a new political party known as the Lok Sewak Dal and became the Chief Minister of Madhya Pradesh as the leader of a coalition, known as the Samyukta Vidhayak Dal.
 He was the chief minister of the state from 30 July 1967 to 12 March 1969.
 He returned to Indian National Congress.

 He also served a term as the Governor of Bihar state from 26 February 1988 to 24 January 1989.